How Safe Are Your Readers When They Visit Your Blog?

 Reader and subscriber information theft

-Most blogs will have a mailing list or a spreadsheet containing reader data that allows a blog owner to get a clear picture as to how their website is doing.
+Most blogs will have a mailing list or a spreadsheet containing reader data that allows a blog owner to get a clear picture of how their website is doing.

 They may also have the contact or personal information of some of their readers who were kind enough to subscribe, comment on, or contact the blog.